varnish/libvmod-tinykvm/docs/vcl-example.md

 Using the TinyKVM VMOD is fairly straight-forward:

-1. Initialize official programs by fetching the official library.
+1. Load a library of programs.
 2. Read documentation about each individual program in order to understand usage and how to configure the program to do your bidding.
-3. Make use of compute resources in VCL, eg. passing images into transcoder programs.
+3. Make use of any combination of programs in VCL, eg. passing images into transcoder programs.

 ## Example image transcoding